 If moisture in excess amounts comes into contact with the paint film before additives have entirely dissipated, it could cause watermarks, referred to as surfactant leaching.
 Resilience is design not to show the additives leaching even if there were an evening shower.
 In turn, it allows for an extremely uniform topcoat, especially for sprayed satin finishes.

 Most exterior painters’ quotes consist of Sherwin-Williams Super Paint.
 But why is this particular paint favored by so many paint contractors?
 Simple!
 Super Paint is a price point product.
 This type of product makes the bottom line look low on each estimate.

-The questions of paint quality are among the top questions that painting contractors are asked.
+The questions of paint quality are among the top questions that home and commercial painters are asked.
 Exterior painters always have their own opinion and preferred brand.
 The market for innovative paint and applications is also forever evolving.

 There are also products that are released nationally and just simple for a specific region.
 So, naturally, not each exterior house painter is going to have identical answers.

 In conclusion, the better question is why your contractor is pushing a particular product?
 Meaning, what is their angle.
 If you make it clear that you have done your research and want better paint, you have leveled the playing field.
 Otherwise, contractors know that if they can convince you that a cheaper product is good enough while appearing to have your budget in mind, most homeowners that are no privy will go for it.